RobinLinus/coins-legacy/notes/succinct-fullnode.md

     - A SegWit-only block: `2 * 3000 * 128 bytes ~ 768 kBytes / block`
     - Currently, 50% SegWit-active block: `2 * 1500 * 256 bytes + 2 * 1500 * 128 bytes ~ 1.15 MB / block`

-A total overhead of about `1.83 MB + 1.15 MB - 168 kBytes ~ 2.8 MB / block` is necessary.
+In total a overhead of about `1.83 MB + 1.15 MB - 168 kBytes ~ 2.8 MB / block` is necessary.

-This proves inclusion and reduces our required knowledge of the UTXO set to the question, if a particular output is actually unspent.
 In the following, blocks extended with such inclusion proofs are denoted as *extended blocks*.
 The size of an extended block is about `1.2 MB + 2.8 MB ~ 4 MB`.

 ### Output Number